YourJCU Subject and Teaching Survey

 - To draw any incentives or prizes.

-To ensure student confidence in the fair and equitable use of their comments, reports will not be available to staff until after exam results are published for that study period.
+To ensure student confidence in the fair and equitable use of their comments, reports will not be available to staff until after results are published for that study period.

 Who sees the survey results?